*** 2022 Scholarship Applications are now closed.

 Please note: Scholarship funds are intended for the costs of tuition, room and board, and travel to and from the place of study.
 Scholarships are available to students attending accredited institutions of higher education approved by Centennial Bermuda Foundation and are granted at the discretion of the Scholarship Committee based on eligibility requirements.
 Further details on eligibility requirements can be found at www.bermudascholarships.com.

-In keeping with Centennial’s focus on equity and access, all scholarship applicants must demonstrate financial need by completing the Statement of Means form.
+In keeping with Centennial’s focus on equity and access, all scholarship applicants must demonstrate financial need by completing the Statement of Means form on the Bermuda Scholarship website.
 Financial need is based on a family’s ability to pay for post-secondary education and the Foundation is guided by statistical data on household incomes in Bermuda.
 Evidence of academic ability and potential for success are also key requirements for eligibility.

 Centennial supports students pursuing a wide range of interests including the arts, business, vocational and trades, postgraduate, medicine, law and other courses of study.
 Our scholarships include the following: